Strobe Tuner

 How a strobe tuner works

-A strobe tuner compares an incoming signal's phase against a reference oscillator.
-When the signal is exactly in tune, the strobe disc appears to stand still; when it's flat or sharp, the disc rotates at a speed proportional to the pitch error.
-Traditional mechanical strobe tuners used a rotating painted disc and a flashing lamp.
-The visual feedback is instantaneous and continuous — you see the drift, not just a needle deflecting.
+A strobe tuner compares the phase of an incoming signal against a reference oscillator.
+When the signal is exactly in tune, the strobe disc appears to stand still; when it is flat or sharp, the disc rotates at a speed proportional to the pitch error.
+Traditional mechanical strobe tuners did this with a painted rotor and a flashing lamp.
+The visual feedback is instantaneous and continuous; you see the drift as it happens, rather than watching a needle settle.

 What Calcophony's strobe actually is